NadaAdem/Dynamic-Webpage_Javascript/README.md

 - Code editor like
  VS Code

-- Other Language and Libraries like
+- Language and Libraries like
 HTML
 JavaScript
 D3.js